Object Scan Context: Object-centric Spatial Descriptor for Place Recognition within 3D Point Cloud Map: METHODOLOGY

 \section{METHODOLOGY}

-In this part, we formally introduce our method.
-Different from the state-of-the-art Scan Context series methods that build a local coordinate system with lidar as the center, we build a local coordinate system with the Main Object as the center and propose a variety of strategies to improve the matching speed and robustness of the descriptor.
+In this section, we formally present our method.
+Different from the existing Scan Context methods that build a local coordinate system with lidar as the center, we encode the local environment with Main Objects as the center.
+We present the encoding method and similarity calculation method for the descriptors.
+We provide a formula for computing the 3-DOF relative pose based on coordinate transformation, and propose a matching strategy to ensure the efficiency and robustness of the algorithm.
 The framework is shown in Fig. \ref{F2}.